 During March 2020, the global pandemic of COVID-19 began to affect our facilities, employees, patients, communities, business operations and financial performance, as well as the broader U.S. and U.K. economies and financial markets.
 At a limited number of our facilities, employees and/or patients have tested positive for COVID-19.
 We are committed to protecting the health of our communities and have been responding to the evolving COVID-19 situation while taking steps to provide quality care and protect the health and safety of patients and employees.
-All of our facilities are closely following infectious disease protocols, as well as recommendations by the CDC and local health officials.
+All of our facilities are closely following infectious disease protocols, as well as recommendations by the CDC, NHS and local health officials.
 We have established an internal COVID-19 taskforce, developed additional supply chain management processes, expanded telehealth capabilities and implemented emergency planning in directly impacted markets.

-We have taken steps across our facilities to help minimize the impact of the virus.
+We have taken steps to help minimize the impact of the virus.
 For example, we:

-- have instituted social distancing practices and protective measures throughout our facilities, which includes restricting or suspending visitor access, limiting group therapy, and screening patients and staff who enter our facilities based on criteria established by the CDC; - have cancelled all non-essential business travel; and - have implemented work-from-home policies for certain administrative employees, to the extent practicable, and suspended in-person trainings and conferences.
+- have instituted social distancing practices and protective measures throughout our facilities, which includes restricting or suspending visitor access, limiting group therapy, and screening patients and staff who enter our facilities based on criteria established by the CDC, NHS and local health officials; - have limited all non-essential business travel; and - have implemented work-from-home policies for certain employees, to the extent practicable, and suspended in-person trainings and conferences.

 COVID-19 is adversely impacting our business and likely will have an impact on our financial results that we are not currently able to quantify.
 For example, due in part to local, state and federal guidelines as well as recommendations from medical officials regarding stay-at-home orders, social distancing practices and self-quarantine in response to the COVID-19 pandemic, we have seen a decline in referrals, particularly from emergency rooms and medical professionals.
 In addition, restrictive measures adopted or encouraged by federal, state and local governments, such as travel bans and stay-at-home orders, have reduced patient volume at our facilities more generally.
-As a result, many of our facilities are experiencing significantly lower average daily census ("ADC").
+As a result, many of our facilities experienced significantly lower patient days primarily during late March and April 2020.
 The impact on our facilities varies based on the market in which the facility operates and the type of facility.
-For the month of April 2020, ADC at our U.S. Facilities declined approximately 7% compared to the same period in the prior year, reflecting continuing deterioration in the first two weeks with signs of stabilization and improvement during the last two weeks.
-For the month of April 2020, we have seen stability in ADC at our U.K. Facilities ending the month at an approximately 5% decline compared to the same period in the prior year.
-It is difficult to predict the impact of COVID-19 on our patient volume, and, once restrictions are eased, we cannot predict the timing of returning to pre-COVID volumes, if at all.
+During the three months ended June 30, 2020, U.S. same facility patient days improved from a decline of 6.7% in April to an increase of 0.1% in May and an increase of 4.7% in June, compared to the same period in the prior year.
+The improved volume trends were driven by a shift in marketing strategy and efforts and the easing of stay-at-home orders and other restrictions.
+For the month of July 2020, U.S. same facility patient days were up 5.4% compared to the same period in the prior year, and demand remains strong across the U.S. operations.
+In the U.K., as the country started to reopen and lift restrictions in June 2020, certain services with a shorter length of stay have shown recent improvement with same facility patient days declining 3.4% in June and 2.1% in July.
+It is difficult to predict the impact of COVID-19 on our patient volume, and, as restrictions are eased, we cannot predict the timing of returning to pre-COVID volumes, if at all.